adamluckydo/ontology/Buddhism.md

 ### The Four Noble Truths

 You may have heard the Four Noble Truths before.
-They are the central teachings of Buddhism, and they go as follows:
+They are the core teachings of Buddhism, and they go as follows:

-1. Suffering is inherent in human life: Physical pain, emotional distress, existential dread, you name it.
+1. Suffering is inherent in human life: Physical pain, emotional distress, aging, and death are inevitable.

 2. Suffering has a cause.
 Namely: Craving and aversion, which arise due to ignorance of the true nature of reality.